What separates a winning fundraising idea from one that flounders?

 The best fundraisers keep those involved accountable to getting the job done.
 Know and outline your purpose.
 Zero in on your mission and use that laser focus to drive your fundraiser to success.

-People don’t give away their money to things that don’t matter to them.
+People don’t give away their money for things that don’t matter to them.
 The best fundraisers understand this and make sure to communicate to potential supporters how their donations will make an impact.

 You’re not just trying to pile up enough dollar bills so that the whole soccer team can jump in haystack-style… so let people know that!
 Your program is meaningful and the financial needs of your program are real.